tantrasceptik/skepticaltanta_backup_20221026/docs/what/faq.md

 1. To motivate the Skeptic community to review our contents and to take an interest in our initiative: Without the word "Skeptic" in our initiative, we do not think that so many skeptics would have helped and guided us in our approach.
 1. Last but not least, some of the skeptical community is very quick to judge a practice by its name alone, and this is not really a recommended attitude in the practice of skepticism.
 It is a good practical exercise for the Skeptical community to dig before judging.

-## I found an extremely violent and/or unfair criticism about Tantra among Sceptics, I will defend you!
+## I found an extremely violent and/or unfair criticism about Tantra among Sceptics, I will defend you

 Yes, indeed, as with any initiative, there are critics on the Internet, and we would not have put the word **skeptic** if we had a problem with receiving criticism, on the contrary: We put the word **skeptic** in order to draw the attention of the Skeptic community to our contents.